Up-to-date British Pound £ to Naira ₦ black market exchange rate today

-British Pound to Naira Parallel Foreign / Black Market Exchange Rate Today 24th August 2019 time:06:22
+British Pound to Naira Parallel Foreign / Black Market Exchange Rate Today 22nd October 2019 time:10:03

 Parallel Foreign /Black market Exchange Rate rate today is the same all over Nigeria such as Lagos, Cross River, Asaba, Benin, Abuja, Kano Lokoja Kwara Ilorin, Port Harcourt, Ogun, Ondo, Ibadan but local black market price may differ.

 Inside Lagos black market exchange rate today as at 10:03, 22/10/2019 [price may vary depending on the amount of money being exchanged and bargain power]